ryanwebber/ryanwebber.github.io/content/_projects/popdoom.md

 ### Running the DOOM Game Loop

 DOOM is pretty old.
 It's no surprise that it has a game loop that is not super compatible with modern application event loops.
-Because I chose to build a GPU-accelerated renderer but DOOM uses a software renderer, I can't just arbitrarily copy the DOOM framebuffer to the screen whenever DOOM tells me to.
+I chose to build a GPU-accelerated renderer but DOOM uses a software renderer.
+I can't just arbitrarily copy the DOOM framebuffer to the screen whenever DOOM tells me to.
 Instead, we'll need to juggle the DOOM game loop and our application event loop separately, and shuttle events back and forth between them.